intelkid7/yForms/README.md

 19. Enter the name of your database you want to store data into.
     - ##### NOTE: The database should exist in your PhpMyAdmin
 20. Enter the table name where you want to store your data into.
     - ##### NOTE: You don't need to create a table, it will be created on its own.
-It is recommanded to use a new table
+It is recommanded to use a new table name
 21. Hit the "Save Changes" button and you are ready to go!
 22. You can head over to the "About & Instructions" section to know more about the shortcodes